wkalt/puppetdb/documentation/api/query/v4/event-counts.markdown

 parameters.
 The events are counted based on their statuses: `failures`, `successes`, `noops`, `skips`.

 The maps also contain additional data about which object the events occurred on.
-The `subject_type` is the value that was used to summarize by (and therefore should match the input value to `summarize-by`).
+The `subject_type` is the value that was used to summarize by (and therefore should match the input value to `summarize_by`).
-The `subject` map contains specific data about the object the event occurred on, and will vary based on the value specified for `summarize-by`.
+The `subject` map contains specific data about the object the event occurred on, and will vary based on the value specified for `summarize_by`.

 When summarizing by `certname`, the `subject` will contain a `title` key: